maziac/DeZog/design/design.md

+## Activation

+z80-debug is activated in the 'activate' function in extension.ts by registering the ZesaruxConfigurationProvider.
+This happens e.g. when the Debugger is started.
+Short after 'ZesaruxConfigurationProvider::resolveDebugConfiguration' is called.
+As the debug adapter is entirely implemented in Typescript it lives in the same process as the extension which simplifies debugging the debug-adapter.
+So in 'resolveDebugConfiguration' the 'ZesaruxDebugSession' is instantiated and started as server (socket).
+In the same function the server (socket) is also connected by the extension.

+Although the same process is used and therefore it is technically possible to directly call methods of the 'ZesaruxDebugSession' it is not done.
+Instead the intended way (through 'customRequest' which uses sockets) is chosen.

 ## Asynchronicity

 vscode is highly asynchronous.
 All requests start with the 'request' and end with a 'response'.
 The 'response' would be typically generated in another function e.g. as a response from the zesarux socket answer.